 By far the most popular time of year to host an Appalachian wedding at our barn, the summer months bring warmer weather, and plenty of blooms.
 Rest assured, our location will be cooler than temperatures off of the mountain, but it can still get hot during the hottest points of the day when your wedding team will be assembling the details of the big day.
 Advise your guests to plan for summer weather, and always be aware that a good ole mountain thunderstorm could pop up.
 We have a saying in the mountains that goes something like this, “If you don’t like the weather, wait 30 minutes and it’ll change”.

 Autumn is one of the best times of year to plan a wedding in the mountains.
 The leaves will be bursting with color and the temperatures are still warm enough that you can get away without wearing a ton of layers to keep warm.
 It rarely snows in the fall; however, you may see a few flakes fall in the later weeks of October and month of November.

 Some brides dream of getting married in a winter wonderland and the High Country can certainly provide that in the winter months.
 We get a fair amount of snowfall in the months of winter and the chances will be higher in January and February.
 You will want to plan to use plenty of layers and warm furs to keep warm.
 Blankets are a must, as well.
-Your photographs will need to be taken quickly, but there are so many gorgeous winter scenes that can be created in this season.
+Your photographs will need to be taken quickly, but so many gorgeous winter scenes can be created in this season.